-If we kept track of how much time we spent thinking about various things, we would probably find that we spend most of our time thinking about a small collection of problems we've rehearsed all our lives.
+If we kept track of what we ponder, we would probably find that we spend most of our time thinking about a small collection of problems we've rehearsed all our lives.

-What can we do to be rid of our problems?
+What can we do to be rid of this bad habit?

-For many of us, that negativity results in reliance upon alcohol or other substances that may result in addiction, and prevents us from dealing with the real problems we're confronted by.
-We avoid those we come into conflict with, and fail to adapt to the challenges life has given us to solve.
+For many of us, negativity of any kind results in reliance upon alcohol or other substances that result in addiction, preventing us from dealing with the challenges life expects us to face.
+We avoid those we come into conflict with, and fail to take advantage of the opportunities we've been provided.

 So how do these grievances begin?